pronovic/apologies/DEVELOPER.md

 ### Documentation

-Documentation at [Read the Docs](https://apologies.readthedocs.io/en/stable/) is generated via a GitHub hook each time code is pushed to master.
+Documentation at [Read the Docs](https://apologies.readthedocs.io/en/stable/) is generated via a GitHub hook.
 So, there is no formal release process for the documentation.

 ### Code